thorgate/tg-spa-utils/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up tg-razzle-plugins for local development.
+Here's how to set up tg-spa-utils for local development.

-1. Fork the tg-razzle-plugins repo on GitHub.
+1. Fork the tg-spa-utils repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/tg-razzle-plugins.git
+        $ git clone git@github.com:your_name_here/tg-spa-utils.git

 3. Install dependencies

         $ yarn install
+        $ yarn bootstrap

 4. Create a branch for local development: